Flashback Review: Mighty Morphin Power Rangers: The Movie

 Ivan promotes his brainwashing ooze on a commercial.
 It’s a rip-off of Jack Nicholson’s Joker promoting “Brand X” on a commercial to make his victims laugh to death.
 Warner Bros. & DC Comics, get yourself a lawyer.

 Special Effects like a Green Screen and a C.G.I.
 Megazord have not aged pretty well.
 They are cheap lookin’ resembling something off of the original PlayStation & Nintendo 64 graphics.
-The Glob Monster (from JumpStart 1st Grade) was more realistic than the cheesy Computer Animation Good Gravy every zord is fake like Kylie Jenner’s lips!
+The Glob Monster (from JumpStart 1st Grade) was more realistic than the cheesy Computer Animation.
+Good Gravy!
+Every zord’s fake like Kylie Jenner’s lips!

 The Climatic Battle with The Megazord & Ivan taking control of his giant robot failed to keep me invested due to a lack of legit effects.

 Ivan’s defeat was anti-climatic.
-He dies from an oncoming comet in a contrived way.
+He dies from the Megazord kicking him in the groin and then sending him towards a comet.

 Zordon is brought back to life by The Rangers.
 Why didn’t they save him before they fought Ivan?
 Talk about lazy writing.